Riot in His Veins - Part 1

 "Kill these fools right now, or I'll break every bone in your fuckin' bodies!”

-Muscles and Crazy-Eyes, who had been itching for a scrap from the beginning, dropped to their knees.
-Their bodies contorted wildly as bones morphed beneath their skin.
-Patches of wiry fur appeared along their gnarling limbs and down to hands and feet sprouting small claws.
-Horrific screams that soon turned to unearthly screeches erupted from mouths housing freshly grown incisors sharpened like knives.
-Soon, there stood two profane fusions of man and rodent locked onto Kavel with their beady eyes.
-Driven to frenzy by a craving for his flesh, they pounced.
+Muscles and Crazy-Eyes, who had been itching for a scrap from the beginning, drop to their knees.
+Their bodies contort wildly as bones morph beneath skin.
+Patches of wiry fur appear along gnarling limbs and down to hands and feet sprouting small claws.
+Horrific screams soon turn to unearthly screeches erupting from mouths housing freshly grown incisors sharpened like knives.
+Soon, there stands two profane fusions of man and rodent locked onto Kavel with their beady eyes.
+Driven to frenzy by a craving for his flesh, they pounce.

-Kavel—unstirred from his languid sprawl on the chair—lobbed the chip bag into the air between he and his foes.
-He shut his eyes tight and mimicked an explosion with his hand, as his lips mimed a silent Pow!
-The bag split open and splayed, sending its greasy contents plunging to the floor.
-The various lights about the room flickered and dimmed, while the shiny inner surface of the bag seemed to start shimmering.
-Then an intense flash of light blasted out from it, blinding all in the room but Kavel.
+Kavel—unstirred from his languid sprawl on the chair—lobs the chip bag into the air between he and his foes.
+He shuts his eyes tight and mimics an explosion with his hand, as his lips mime a silent Pow!
+The bag splits open and splays, sending its greasy contents plunging to the floor.
+The various lights about the room flicker and dim, while the shiny inner surface of the bag seems to start shimmering.
+Then an intense flash of light blasts out from it, blinding all in the room but Kavel.

-In one fluid movement, Kavel rose from his chair and telekinetically launched it like a shot from a cannon.
-It burst into hundreds of splinters against the body of Muscles.
-The kitchen table followed right after, whizzing past Pad closely enough to send him into a panic.
-The table crashed into Muscles so hard that she careened backwards into the window overlooking the street.
-The impact spread hairline cracks throughout the glass.
-The smallest of shards rained down on the unconscious abomination slumped beneath.
+In one fluid movement, Kavel rises from his chair and telekinetically launches it like a shot from a cannon.
+It bursts into hundreds of splinters against the body of Muscles.
+The kitchen table follows right after, whizzing past Pad closely enough to send him into a panic.
+The table crashs into Muscles so hard that she careens backwards into the window overlooking the street.
+The impact spreads hairline cracks throughout the glass.
+The smallest of shards rain down on the unconscious abomination slumped beneath.

-Over his left shoulder, Kavel glimpsed Scratchy holding an arm over his eyes and waving the other frantically.
-A swirl of frost motes trailed the waving hand, tracing rough sigils, until coalescing into the tip of a growing icicle that pointed right at Kavel.
-He twirled to face it, gliding, a dancer consumed by a song.
-Then that lance, forged from winter’s breath, launched with a force that could cleave stone.
-Kavel’s practiced hands guided conjured winds into twisting ribbons, catching the icicle in their currents, weaving it harmlessly away.
-He allowed its momentum to pull at his aura like a fish on a line, pull his body along with it.
-He spun on the balls of his feet, following the lead of the swirling squall, in a pirouette both nimble and euphoric.
+Over his left shoulder, Kavel glimpses Scratchy holding an arm over his eyes and waving the other frantically.
+A swirl of frost motes trails the waving hand, tracing rough sigils, until coalescing into the tip of a growing icicle that points right at Kavel.
+He twirls to face it, gliding, a dancer consumed by a song.
+Then that lance, forged from winter’s breath, flies with a force that could cleave stone.
+Kavel’s practiced hands guide conjured winds into twisting ribbons, catching the icicle in their currents, weaving it harmlessly away.
+He allows its momentum to pull at his aura like a fish on a line, pull his body along with it.
+He spins on the balls of his feet, following the lead of the swirling squall, in a pirouette both nimble and euphoric.

-Amidst his pinwheeling, Kavel subtly altered his magic to sculpt the icicle into a crescent blade, and when the trajectory was perfect, his air currents whipped the ice back at its caster.
-Scratchy's eyesight recovered just soon enough to watch the blade bury itself deep into his torso.
-Blood mixed with the rapidly melting ice, leaving a grisly puddle on the floor that splashed wildly when his corpse collapsed in a heap.
+Amidst his pinwheeling, Kavel subtly alters his magic to sculpt the icicle into a crescent blade, and when the trajectory is perfect, his air currents whip the ice back at its caster.
+Scratchy's eyesight recovers just soon enough to watch the blade bury itself deep into his torso.
+Blood mixes with rapidly melting ice, leaving a grisly puddle on the floor that splashes wildly when his corpse collapses in a heap.

-Pad screamed for peace as he scrambled away from Doodles, who chased him with hands alight with crackling sparks.
-Kavel moved to intervene but hesitated, struck by the absurdity of the scene—a deadly serious parody of a playground game.
+Pad screams for peace as he scrambles away from Doodles, who chases him with hands alight with crackling sparks.
+Kavel moves to intervene but hesitats, struck by the absurdity of the scene—a deadly serious parody of a playground game.
 A costly hesitation.
-Crazy-Eyes was upon him, tackling him to the ground in a flurry of tooth and claw.
-Slobber-slicked jaws furiously clapped, aiming to tear the flesh from Kavel’s face as he twisted evasively.
-Taking control, he coated his arm with a layer of rock-hard scales and shoved it into the rat's savage maw to hold the beast at bay.
+Crazy-Eyes is upon him, tackling him to the ground in a flurry of tooth and claw.
+Slobber-slicked jaws furiously clap, aiming to tear the flesh from Kavel’s face as he twists evasively.
+Taking control, he coats his arm with a layer of rock-hard scales and shoves it into the rat's savage maw to hold the beast at bay.

-Despite his present struggle, Kavel spared a glance to check on the kid.
-The high-stakes game of tag was still in full swing.
-To his credit, Pad defied expectations by dexterously avoiding becoming “it”, though it helped that Doodles had a poor grasp of etherforming.
-One well-aimed bolt could fry Pad in an instant, put an end to the game, but it seemed Doodles was scraping together the entirety of their talent just to galvanize the skin on their hands.
+Despite his present struggle, Kavel spares a glance to check on the kid.
+The high-stakes game of tag is still in full swing.
+To his credit, Pad defies expectations by dexterously avoiding becoming “it”, though it helps that Doodles has a poor grasp of etherforming.
+One well-aimed bolt could fry Pad in an instant, put an end to the game, but it seems Doodles is scraping together the entirety of their talent just to galvanize the skin on their hands.

-Kavel reached out with his free hand, diffusing his aura throughout the room to find arcane purchase somewhere useful.
-Crazy-Eyes proved too distracting.
-The creature managed to snag a claw on the base of Kavel’s neck, gouging a groove in the skin.
-On reflex, Kavel unleashed a barbaric onslaught of analog violence into its face.
-A garbled yelp eked out from the narrow gaps around his scaled arm.
+Kavel reaches out with his free hand, diffusing his aura throughout the room to find arcane purchase somewhere useful.
+Crazy-Eyes proves too distracting.
+The creature manages to snag a claw on the base of Kavel’s neck, gouging a groove in the skin.
+On reflex, Kavel unleashes a barbaric onslaught of analog violence into its face.
+A garbled yelp ekes out from the narrow gaps around his scaled arm.

-Kavel clutched at the back of Crazy-Eyes’s head, seizing a clump of his fur.
-A surge of unnatural strength coursed through his muscles.
-He pulled down hard to wrench open the rat’s mouth.
-His scaled arm escaped its fanged confines and clasped the lower jaw without delay.
-Both his arms jerked in opposite directions.
-A sickening snap punctuated the jawbone dislocating from the skull.
-Crazy-Eyes launched backward, howling and flailing.
+Kavel clutches at the back of Crazy-Eyes’s head, seizing a clump of his fur.
+A surge of unnatural strength courses through his muscles.
+He pulls down hard to wrench open the rat’s mouth.
+His scaled arm escapes its fanged confines and clenches the lower jaw without delay.
+Both of his arms jerk in opposite directions.
+A sickening snap punctuates the jawbone dislocating from the skull.
+Crazy-Eyes heaves backward, howling and flailing.

-A hoarse scream for help from Pad swiftly brought Kavel’s attention back to dealing with the kid’s pursuer.
-He climbed to his feet and noticed a spigot on the ceiling that could get the job done.
-His hand shot forth his aura once more, this time with enough breathing room for his thoughts to grab hold of the material structure of the spigot and heat up the sensor housed within.
-A torrent of water rained down.
+A hoarse scream for help from Pad swiftly brings Kavel’s attention back to dealing with the kid’s pursuer.
+He climbs to his feet and notices a spigot on the ceiling that could get the job done.
+His hand shoots his aura out once more, this time with enough breathing room for his thoughts to grab hold of the material structure of the spigot and heat up the sensor housed within.
+A torrent of water rains down.

-Doodles was too focused on Pad to recognize the danger in suddenly soaking in water.
-The moisture on their hands and in the air caused the sparks that emitted from their palms to arc and then course throughout their whole body.
-It had taken all the concentration they had to form electricity from the Ether while magically protecting their hands enough from the voltage.
-The rest of them was woefully unguarded.
-The pain was unimaginable, overwhelming every synapse in their brain until the thing just shut off, dropping the goon to the ground.
+Doodles is too focused on Pad to recognize the danger in suddenly soaking in water.
+The moisture on their hands and in the air causes the sparks that emit from their palms to arc and course throughout their whole body.
+It had taken all the concentration they had to form electricity from the Ether and magically protect their hands enough from the voltage.
+The rest of them is woefully unguarded.
+The pain is unimaginable, overwhelming every synapse in their brain until the thing just shuts off, dropping the goon to the ground.

-Hearing a crunching sound, Kavel swung back toward Crazy-Eyes.
-The rat-man had stumbled his way into the pile of chips Kavel had left earlier.
-In an instant, the chips melted into a puddle of vegetable oil.
-Just as Crazy-Eyes regained composure, a blast of air struck like a battering ram.
-The force of the wind shot him backwards, a feat made all the easier by the slick oil.
-Before he knew what hit him, Kavel’s spells had launched Crazy-Eyes through the window in an explosion of glass, and the rat-man’s body tumbled fourteen floors down to die a bloody splatter on the street.
+Hearing a crunching sound, Kavel swings back toward Crazy-Eyes.
+The rat-man had stumbled his way into the pile of chips Kavel left earlier.
+In an instant, the chips melt into a puddle of vegetable oil.
+Just as Crazy-Eyes regains composure, a blast of air strikes like a battering ram.
+The force of the wind catapults him backwards, a feat made all the easier by the slick oil.
+Before he knows what hit him, Kavel’s spells send Crazy-Eyes through the window in an explosion of glass, and the rat-man’s body tumbles fourteen floors down to die a bloody splatter on the street.

-The shards of glass, however, hung in the air, frozen there by otherworldly forces.
-Slowly, with a certain menace, they shifted angles and hovered inside to orbit Kavel’s body.
-Dismantling every threat and keeping the kid safe had put a put a spring in his step.
-Tense muscles relaxed, and he could feel the adrenaline coming down.
-He meandered his way around the throne to face the king once more, mentally ordering the glass shards about him to scrape against each other at lazy intervals, making a bone-chilling sound.
+The shards of glass, however, hang in the air, frozen there by otherworldly forces.
+Slowly, with a certain menace, they shift angles and hover inside to orbit Kavel’s body.
+Dismantling every threat and keeping the kid safe put a spring in his step.
+Tense muscles relax, and he feels the adrenaline coming down.
+He meanders his way around the throne to face the king once more, mentally ordering the glass shards about him to scrape against each other at lazy intervals, making a bone-chilling sound.

-The king stared at the razored mouth of transparent teeth that ached to tear him to pieces.
-He thought of the monsters he feared as a child, understanding now just how right he was to be afraid.
+The king stares at the razored mouth of transparent teeth that ache to tear him to pieces.
+He thinks of the monsters he feared as a child, understanding now just how right he was to be afraid.
 He had convinced himself that he was the monster, staked everything on it.
-Then one man arrived to show him just how deep the abyss can get.
+Then one man arrives to show him just how deep the abyss can get.
 What a real monster can be.

-Kavel knelt before the king in faux deference.
-The glass blades did not.
+Kavel kneels before the king in faux deference.
+The glass blades do not.

 “Got anything else for me, Your Highness, or can we wrap this up?”

-The king pawed sweaty hands around in his pockets, producing a mangled bundle of bills.
+The king paws sweaty hands around in his pockets, producing a mangled bundle of bills.

 “Here, man.
 Just take what I owe you and get the fuck out, please?”

-Kavel didn’t stir, but the glass shards inched closer to the near-blubbering king.
+Kavel doesn’t stir, but the glass shards inch closer to the near-blubbering king.

 “Please!
 I’m sorry, okay?!
 Don’t kill me, man.
 Don’t kill— “

-A few of the shards shot forward faster than any eye could see.
+A few of the shards take off faster than any eye could see.

-The skewered body of Muscles dropped into the king’s lap.
-He could make out his reflection in the blood-soaked glass sticking out from the mangy body.
-He looked like he was screaming.
-Was he screaming?
+The skewered body of Muscles drops into the king’s lap.
+He can make out his reflection in the blood-soaked glass sticking out from the mangy body.
+He looks like he is screaming.
+Is he screaming?
 What just happened?

 She had come out of her stupor and did exactly what minions like her do: She failed to assess how thoroughly a force of nature had just torn through her friends.
 Failed to understand the foolishness of charging at that force.
 And crucially, failed to dodge the six nearly foot-long shards barreling towards her body.

-Kavel snapped his fingers at the king, but the man was simply unreachable.
+Kavel snaps his fingers at the king, but the man is simply unreachable.

 “Hey.
 Shut it.”